amandabee/fundamentals-of-numeracy/lecture/numeracy.md

 *per 100,000* - for each hundred thousand

 NOTES:

-per (preposition, taking the accusative case, meaning "by, by means of") and capita (accusative plural of the noun caput, "head").
+We've talked a bit about percents -- that is really just a rate per 100. per (preposition, taking the accusative case, meaning "by, by means of") and capita (accusative plural of the noun caput, "head").

 "capita" comes from the latin word for "head" ; "cent" is the latin